 Gdansk Travel Guide

-Gdañsk is an important port, situated at the mouth of the Vistula River on the Baltic Sea, and throughout its history has been a major trading centre.
-It is the best known of the Tri-City complex that it forms with the modern seaport of Gdynia and the fashionable beach resort town of Sopot.
+Gdansk is an import port situated at the mouth of the Vistula River on the Baltic Sea, existing throughout history as a major trading centre.
+It's the best known of the Tri-City complex that it forms with the modern seaport of Gdynia and the fashionable beach resort town of Sopot.

 Become our Gdansk Travel Expert